ThamiresFigueiredo/landing-page-curso-DNC/README.md

 This is the source code for the DNC School website, which provides information about the courses offered and available resources.
 The website was developed using HTML, CSS, and JavaScript.

-Link to see it online: :https://lading-page-curso-dnc.netlify.app/
+Link to see it online:https://lading-page-curso-dnc.netlify.app/

 ## Requirements